 The BRT serves as a safe and confidential resource for members of the University community to raise immediate concerns regarding specific incidents of bias or acts of harassment and discrimination that impact the Pacific community.

-The BRT contributes to advancing the diversity and inclusiveness of the Pacific community as well as enhancing the learning environment by ensuring that all members have a means to share incidents that negatively affect their sense of belonging and their ability to be successful.
+The BRT contributes to advancing the diversity and inclusiveness of the Pacific community as well as enhancing the learning environment by ensuring that all members have the means to share incidents that negatively affect their sense of belonging and their ability to be successful.

 We understand that the BRT is one of the many ways that the University maintains a safe and welcoming campus climate.
 The BRT is comprised of: